 How Do I Get Support?

 During Submission via ACS Paragon Plus, as a corresponding author, select your institution from a drop-down box and use your affiliated university email address.

 Check that your institution affiliation is stated in the body of the manuscript as the corresponding author’s affiliation.

 Complete the Journal Publishing Agreement to publish open access and retain copyright.
-Click on the “Order Open Access” link in the JPA Tool to submit the open access funding request.

 In addition, your final published article will automatically be deposited to US Pub Med Central.
 Please note all contents published on US PubMed Central are mirrored on Europe PMC—nothing more is required on your part.

 What are the Benefits of Institutionally Sponsored Open Access?